xzjavka/swi1-2017-even-git/xzjavka.md

-Your favorite fruit: ...
+Your favorite fruit: Apple

 Your favorite city: ...

-Your favorite vegetable: ...
+Your favorite vegetable: tomatoe

 Your favorite color: ...